 Scholars have attended discussions and presentations by author and neurobiologist David Eagleman, filmmaker Chantal Akerman, best-selling novelist and Hunter professor Colum McCann, Arnhold Graduate Dance Program Director Kathleen Isaac, Hunter Theatre Prof. Barbara Bosch, Hunter Art Prof. and curator Max Weintraub, Hunter Gallery Curator Sarah Watson, and abstract and conceptual artist William Anastasi, among others.

-During the the Spring 2013 semester, Holly Hotchner, long-time director of the Museum of Arts and Design (MAD), spoke with Muse Scholars, Yalow Scholars and Hunter chemistry students during a special talk in the President's conference room about the intersection of art and science (photo, upper left).
+During the the Spring 2014 semester, the scholars spoke with Broadway composer Jeanine Tesori (photo, left) who visited the Muse Freshman Seminar before the students saw the play Violet, for which Tesori had composed the score.
+Holly Hotchner, long-time director of the Museum of Arts and Design (MAD), spoke with Muse Scholars, Yalow Scholars and Hunter chemistry students during a special talk in the President's conference room about the intersection of art and science.